pratyushpundir/oc-sublimeChimp/README.md

 - [ ] Manage MailChimp Email Templates.
 - [ ] Provide MailChimp Report Widgets.
 - [ ] Provide an intuitive way to allow easy addition of recipients to specific MailingLists from possible existing forms on the site.
+- [ ] Allow Import and Export of Mailing Lists as .csv/.xls/.xlsx files.
 - [ ] MailChimp webhooks integration.